peterdemin/imgchkr/README.md

 1. Address security concerns from above.
 2. Extract common infrastructure to reusable libraries.
-3. Enforce contracts between API service and background worker.
+3. Enforce contracts between API service and background workers.
-4. Add support for other image formats (PNG, GIF, etc).
+4. Add support for other image formats (PNG, GIF, etc.).
-5. Allow client to supply unique image ID, so they don't have to track task ID generated by this service.
+5. Allow clients to supply unique image IDs, so they don't have to track task IDs generated by this service.